Ross-Byrne/Go-Project/README.md

 ##Database

-Using couchDB's update handler we created a design document with a javascript update function to insert posts into an array of posts in a document in couchDB.
+Using CouchDB's update handler we created a design document with a Javascript update function to insert posts into an array of posts in a document in CouchDB.
 Used information from the couchDB documentation to achieve this.
 Found here: https://wiki.apache.org/couchdb/Document_Update_Handlers